ddddanil/cyan-msg-py/doc/PROTOCOL.md

 Overview
 --------

 This protocol is made to work with CYAN-msg messaging app.
 It uses the 'everything is a file' ideolodgy, enabling users to share any information they want.
-Also, this protocol is text based, however, it can transport binary information also.
+Also, this protocol is text based, however, it also can transport binary information.

 Basic usage
 -----------

-The protocol itself divides an interchange in two parts.
+The protocol itself divides an interchange into two parts.

 1. Head
   - Protocol confirmation line `CYAN <version number>`